Besorez/interactive-object-manager-demo/README.md

 3. In **Primitive Classes**:
    - set **Cube Primitive Class** to `BP_InteractiveCube` under `/Game/InteractiveObjectManager/Actors`
    - set **Sphere Primitive Class** to `BP_InteractiveSphere` under the same folder
-4. In **Spawn Settings**:
-   - adjust **Spawn Radius** to define how far from the world origin new objects can appear on the X and Y axes
-   - adjust **Spawn Height** to define the Z offset for spawned objects
-5. Open the level `L_InteractiveObjectDemo_Basic`.
+4. Open the level `L_InteractiveObjectDemo_Basic`.
-6. Press **Play in Editor** or run the packaged build.
+5. Press **Play in Editor** or run the packaged build.
-7. Use the camera and mouse controls from the overview section and interact with the **Interactive Object Manager** panel to test spawning and editing objects.
+6. Use the camera and mouse controls from the overview section and interact with the **Interactive Object Manager** panel to test spawning and editing objects.

 The runtime defaults for spawn type, color and scale are loaded from the `[InteractiveObjectManager.Settings]` section and can be edited at runtime through the Settings tab.